kevinwlu/iot/lesson1/README.md

 ## Lab 1C: Startup Mailer
 * The following steps require the internet access
-* /etc/rc.local does not work with Raspberry Pi OS 11 (Bullseye)
+* /etc/rc.local does not work with Raspberry Pi OS 11 (Bullseye); create /lib/systemd/system/[startup.service](/lesson1/startup.service) instead
 * The starup mailer is useful when the IP address of Raspberry Pi is dynamic on the public or enterprise Wi-Fi network
 * The IP address is usually static on the personal Wi-Fi network or cellular personal hotspot